How Komodo Found a “Water-Up” Solution to Overcrowding

 The resulting system is elegant in its simplicity: a 20-minute stagger between boat entries.
 But the real magic happens on the radio.
 Instead of vying to get in the water first, captains and guides now coordinate in real-time.

 It took time to train all guides and captains, but we saw improvement week to week,” the committee says.
 “The key was getting away from that selfish approach.
-With time, the guides realized it is better to wait 20 minutes and have a better experience for their guests.
+With time, the guides realised it is better to wait 20 minutes and have a better experience for their guests.

 While day boats follow the 20-minute stagger, the collaboration goes further.
 Liveaboards now use a dedicated WhatsApp group to coordinate their schedules, intentionally diving outside of peak day-boat hours to further spread out the pressure on these fragile sites.